How Your Willingness to Learn Can Become Your Strongest Career Asset (Plus Tips to Highlight It)

 Examples:

-- Volunteered to help a local non-profit set up a website and learned basic HTML and WordPress along the way.
+• Volunteered to a local non-profit in setting up their website while acquiring basic HTML and WordPress skills along the way.

 Why it works: